grafana/tempo/docs/sources/tempo/troubleshooting/long-running-traces.md

 [span
 links](https://opentelemetry.io/docs/concepts/signals/traces/#span-links), so
 that traces are split up, allowing one trace to complete, while pointing to the next trace in the causal chain .
-This would allow both traces to finish in a shorter duration, and increase the chances of ending up in the same block.
+This allows both traces to finish in a shorter duration, and increase the chances of ending up in the same block.